Rest Areas for your Road Trip to Sea Ranch

 10444 CA-1, Jenner, CA 95450.
 (707) 865-2906

-Located on the east side of Highway 1, the public portable potties located in the back of the Jenner Sea Store and Gas Station are a convenient location to go and run.
+Located on the east side of Highway 1, the public portable potties located in the back of the Jenner Sea Store and Gas Station provide a convenient location to go and run.
 I can attest that the porta potties are generally well kept and open 24/7.
 There is a nice area beyond for walking your dogs as well.
 Just remember to bring your poop bags with you.

 That being said, you may be more comfortable visiting one of Jenner’s restaurants or cafes.
 As most restaurants’ rest areas are available for patrons only, we recommend ordering a short drink or snack before you use their facilities.